AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/dynamic_storage_management/dyn03_access_types_without_allocators_policy.rst

 Reference
 +++++++++++

-MISRA rule 21.3 "The memory allocation and deallocation functions of <stdlib.h>
+MISRA C Rule 21.3 "The memory allocation and deallocation functions of <stdlib.h>
 shall not be used"

 +++++++++++++